 For many this means limiting your carb count to less than 50 grams or even as low as 20g of net carbs per day.
 Hopefully, these carbs are made up of low-carb veg and berries, eggs and healthy fats (like avocados) alongside plenty of meat.
 You will not want to waste any of your allotted carbs on condiments.

-Therefore, search for a keto-friendly, low-carb barbecue sauce that contains zero added sugar and less than 1 gram of carbs if possible.
-A low-carb keto BBQ sauce will be made from tomatoes (preferably organic — more on this below), vinegar, acid and spices.
+Therefore, search for a keto-friendly, low-carb barbecue sauce that contains zero added sugar and around or less than 1 gram of carbs if possible.
+A low-carb keto BBQ sauce will be made from tomatoes, vinegar, acid and spices.
 If you see a BBQ sauce recipe or store-bought product that contains any other ingredient, it's probably not keto-friendly.

-You can make your own BBQ sauce at home — using a keto recipe, of course — or purchase a low-carb product.
-When scanning the nutrition label, these are a number of keto-friendly ingredients that are safe to consume:
+You can make your own BBQ sauce at home — using a healthy recipe, of course — or purchase a low-carb product.
+When scanning the nutrition label, these are the ingredients that are safe to consume:

-- Organic tomatoes: Tomatoes are on the dirty dozen list, meaning they are most likely to contain pesticide residue .
-Therefore, you should always consume a BBQ sauce made from organic tomatoes, tomato paste or tomato sauce.
+- Real Tomatoes: You should always consume a BBQ sauce made from real tomatoes, tomato paste or tomato sauce.

-- Vinegar: Apple cider vinegar and red wine vinegar are all keto-friendly products.
+- Vinegar: Apple cider vinegar and red wine vinegar are all ideal products.
 (Do not buy one with Worcestershire sauce, which contains carbs).

-- Acid: It's not uncommon to find acid (like lemon juice, lime juice or apple cider vinegar) used in keto-friendly dipping sauces, including sugar-free ketchup and keto BBQ sauce.
+- Acid: It's not uncommon to find acid (like lemon juice, lime juice or apple cider vinegar) used in dipping sauces, including sugar-free ketchup and BBQ sauce.

-- Spices: Keto BBQ sauce recipes and branded products will contain their own blend of seasoning and spices which are all low-carb friendly.
-Ingredients such as chipotle powder, cumin, black pepper, garlic powder, onion powder, cayenne pepper, smoked paprika and sea salt are safe to consume.
+- Spices: BBQ sauce recipes and branded products will contain their own blend of seasoning and spices which are all low-carb friendly.
+Ingredients such as chipotle powder, cumin, black pepper, cayenne pepper, smoked paprika and sea salt are safe to consume.

-- Keto-friendly sweeteners*: We are adding an asterisk to these ingredients because while they're keto-friendly, they're also unnecessary.
+- Sweeteners*: We are adding an asterisk to this because while they're keto-friendly or low-carb, they're also unnecessary.
 Low-carb sweeteners such as Swerve, monk fruit, stevia and erythritol are compliant with the keto diet, but aren't necessary to make a delicious BBQ sauce as we personally find the sweetness from the vinegar blend and tomatoes enough.

-- Grass-fed burgers: These grass-fed, easy keto burgers contain ketchup and mayo as condiments.
-However, you can easily swap out either for a keto BBQ sauce.
+- Grass-fed burgers: These grass-fed, easy burgers contain ketchup and mayo as condiments.
+However, you can easily swap out either for a BBQ sauce.

 Sugar hides in a number of sauces — which isn't good news for anyone, particularly if you follow the keto diet.
 To eliminate these hidden sugars from your diet, you will want to swap any condiments — like mayo, ketchup and BBQ sauce — for low-carb versions.

-A keto-friendly BBQ sauce should be made with organic tomatoes, apple cider vinegar, spices and smoked water.
-Ideally, it will be free of all sweeteners, even those that are keto-friendly.
+A healthy BBQ sauce should be made with tomatoes, apple cider vinegar, spices and smoked water.
+Ideally, it will be free of all sweeteners, even those that are low carb.

-Hunter & Gather Unsweetened Smokey Barbecue Sauce contains no added sugar or sweeteners, less than 1 gram of carbs per serve, organic tomatoes and all-natural ingredients — making it perfectly suitable for the keto diet.
+Hunter & Gather Unsweetened Smokey Barbecue Sauce contains no added sugar or sweeteners, around 1 gram of carbs per serve, and all-natural ingredients — making it perfectly suitable for those following loads of lifestyles including the keto diet.
 Use it as a dipping sauce, condiment or marinade in all your favourite low-carb recipes.

 All information provided on our website and within our articles is simply information, opinion, anecdotal thoughts and experiences to provide you with the tools to thrive.